 Next to creating a leverage point for reflecting on positionality and power relations in the interview situation, embodied queer listening facilitates analytical insights.
 This analytical potential can be seen in the example of investigating the role of racism, including intersectional forms of racialized sexual harassment, at Danish universities.
 When I started my research, I set off to explore harassment and discrimination from an intersectional perspective.
-The aim was to pay attention to the intersecting categories emerging in my data, with the hope of being able to grasp more than 'just' gendered forms of harassment and discrimination understood as one-dimensional.
-Nonetheless, an analysis of the interview data, the spoken utterances and dialogues from and with interviewees, pointed primarily towards an understanding of harassment as gendered and sexualized from a heteronormative perspective.
+The aim was to pay attention to the intersecting categories emerging in my data, with the hope of being able to grasp more than 'just' gendered forms of the interview data, the spoken utterances and dialogues from and with interviewees, pointed primarily towards an understanding of harassment as gendered and sexualized from a heteronormative perspective.
 Discursively, the interviewees predominantly referred to sexual harassment and gendered discrimination.